 - Our groups stay at a higher level of accommodations than most other youth programs.

-- In Israel, our groups stay in kibbutz guesthouses, youth centers, hotels and camping sites throughout Israel.
-Usually 3 – 4 participants per room with a private bath and most are air-conditioned.
+- In Israel, our groups stay in kibbutz guesthouses, youth centers, hotels, and camping sites throughout Israel.
+Usually 3 - 4 participants stay per room with a private bathroom and most accommodations are air-conditioned.

 - Our accommodations are safe and appropriate for teens.

 - Participants are provided with three complete meals each day.

 - A vegetarian option is always available.

 - Nearly every accommodation during the summer in Israel is Kosher and meals will be Kosher style.

 - Dietary restrictions can nearly always be accommodated if we are given sufficiently advance notice before the trip.